 We are all pressured in ways both subtle and flagrant into accepting, and reproducing, an occupational culture of alcohol use (and abuse) that is indirect, elusive, nearly invisible.
 Invisible, that is, to those who partake.
 We drinkers are the ruling class, imposing our values and expectations and worldviews so that they become the cultural norm.
 Our careers and campuses are steeped within an ideology of alcohol.

 To non-drinkers, those for whom the spaces of departmental happy hours and conference after parties are not designed, these unwritten rules and guidelines are far from invisible.
 They spring sharply into focus.
 They are explicit.
 They say, incredulously: You’re not getting a drink?

-Earlier in a footnote she writes amusingly of a culture-studies semester spent in Freiburg, stating:
+In a footnote she writes wryly of a culture studies semester in Freiburg, Germany:

 I am hard pressed to describe precisely what kind of culture one experiences as an American student dancing to the sound of a Mexican mariachi band while pounding Irish Car Bombs at an English-style pub in a 900-year-old German city.

 Sneegas writes that alcohol customs seem to descend generationally: students see professors and administrators drinking at mixers and other events; they adopt similar practices for their own socializing; and continue them when joining the faculty.
 So on it goes.

 Her point is not so much that alcohol causes dysfunction and social problems, although sometimes it does, as with drug abuse, but to query why alcohol pervades the university at all.

 It’s true, taken from first principles, why is drinking a factor at all in college life?